microsoft/Windows-classic-samples/Samples/Win7Samples/multimedia/Direct2D/Interactive3dTextSample/README.md

 For building against the Win32 (x86) platform:

 1. Launch Visual Studio 2008.
-2. Open the Tools menu and select Options….
+2. Open the Tools menu and select Options.
 The Options dialog box appears.
 3. In the left pane of the Options dialog box, expand the Projects and Solutions node.
 4. Under Project and Solutions, select VC++ Directories.
 5. In the right pane, set the "Platform" drop-down list box to Win32 and the